NYPL/nypl-hold-request-consumer/README.md

 These environment specific `.env` files will be used to set **environment variables** when deployed by the `node-lambda` module.

-An example of the deployment environment `.env` file:
+An example of the sample deployment environment `.env` file:
 ```console
 NYPL_DATA_API_URL=XXX
 OAUTH_PROVIDER_URL=XXX